myelintek/documentation/user/mlops.rst

     .. image:: /_static/imgs/user/get_started/add_pipeline_action_1_3.png
         :width: 480

 #) Define the model-training action.
-Click on the *New* button, select the *Docker Run* action template, and fill in the following fields:
+   Click on the *NEW* button, select the *Docker Run* action template, and fill in the following fields:

     * In the *command* section: